Nat15005/AREP-Taller3/README.md

 - testSetContentTypeToNull: Checks that setting the content type to null behaves as expected.
 - testSetContentTypeToEmptyString: Verifies that setting the content type to an empty string updates the response accordingly.

+### BookControllerTest
+- testGetBooksInitiallyEmpty: Verifies that the initial book list is empty by checking the JSON response.
+- testAddBookSuccessfully: Ensures that adding a book returns a success message and that the book appears in the stored list.
+- testAddBookWithEmptyFields: Checks that trying to add a book with empty title and author returns an appropriate error message.
+- testDeleteBookSuccessfully: Confirms that deleting an existing book returns a success message.
+- testDeleteBookNotFound: Verifies that trying to delete a non-existent book returns an error message.

+### GreetingControllerTest
+- testGreetingWithName: Ensures that greeting a specific name (e.g., "Carlos") returns the expected greeting message.
+- testGreetingWithDefaultName: Verifies that greeting with the default name ("World") returns the correct greeting.

 ### WebFrameworkTest

-- testStaticFilesConfiguration: Tests the configuration of the static files directory to ensure it can be set and retrieved correctly.
+- testStaticFilesConfiguration: Ensures that the static file directory is correctly set.
+- testGetRouteRegistrationAndExecution: Checks that a GET route can be registered and executed correctly.
-- testGetRouteRegistration: Verifies that a GET route can be registered successfully.
+- testPostRouteRegistrationAndExecution: Verifies that a POST route can be registered and executed as expected.
+- testDeleteRouteRegistrationAndExecution: Ensures that a DELETE route can be registered and executed properly.
+- testHandleRequestForRegisteredGetRoute: Confirms that the framework correctly handles requests to a registered GET route.
+- testHandleRequestForUnknownRoute: Ensures that requesting an unknown route returns a 404 error.
-- testHandleGetRequest: Simulates a GET request to a registered route and checks that the response is correct.
+- testHandleRequestForPostMethod: Checks that a registered POST route is handled correctly.
-- testHandleStaticFileRequest: Tests that a request for a static file returns the expected response.
-- testHandleNonExistentRoute: Verifies that a request to a non-existent route returns a 404 Not Found response.
+- testHandleRequestForDeleteMethod: Verifies that a registered DELETE route is handled successfully.

-### MockSocket
-This class is not directly tested but is used in other tests to simulate a network socket for handling HTTP requests without actual network communication.
+- testHandleRequestForUnsupportedMethod: Ensures that an unsupported HTTP method (e.g., PUT) returns a 405 error.

 ### Project Structure

 ```
-AREP-Taller-1
+AREP-Taller-3
 ├───src
 │   ├───main
 │   │   ├───java
 │   │   │   └───edu
 │   │   │       └───escuelaing
 │   │   │           └───arep
+│   │   │               │   Application.java
+│   │   │               │
+│   │   │               ├───annotations
+│   │   │               │       DeleteMapping.java
+│   │   │               │       GetMapping.java
+│   │   │               │       PostMapping.java
+│   │   │               │       RequestParam.java
+│   │   │               │       RestController.java
+│   │   │               │
+│   │   │               ├───controller
+│   │   │               │       BookController.java
+│   │   │               │       GreetingController.java
+│   │   │               │       Request.java
+│   │   │               │       RequestHandler.java
+│   │   │               │       Response.java
+│   │   │               │
+│   │   │               ├───model
-│   │   │                   Book.java
+│   │   │               │       Book.java
+│   │   │               │
+│   │   │               └───server
 │   │   │                       FileHandler.java
 │   │   │                       HttpServer.java
-│   │   │                   Request.java
-│   │   │                   RequestHandler.java
-│   │   │                   Response.java
 │   │   │                       WebFramework.java
 │   │   │
 │   │   └───resources
 │   │       ├───prueba